CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Related Work

 \section{Related Work}

 \textbf{Datasets. } Various databases have emerged to help researchers store, share, and identify functionally annotated enzymes.
-Protein sequence databases such as UniProt \citep{the_UniProt_consortium_UniProt_2023} and Pfam \citep{mistry_pfam_2021} are catalogues of annotated protein sequences.
+Protein sequence databases such as UniProt \citep{the_uniprot_consortium_uniprot_2023} and Pfam \citep{mistry_pfam_2021} are catalogs of annotated protein sequences.
 While most databases reference protein sequences, increasingly, these sequences can be linked to protein structures, either experimentally validated, as in the Protein Data Bank (PDB), or via structural prediction tools \citep{abramson_accurate_2024} in databases such as the AlphaFold Database \citep{varadi_alphafold_2024}.
 BRENDA \citep{chang_brenda_2021} is a curated database specific for reaction and enzyme sequence information.
 Rhea \citep{bansal_rhea_2022} consolidates information from BRENDA, and other sources, such as pathway databases including KEGG \citep{Kanehisa_Furumichi_Sato_Kawashima_Ishiguro_2023}.
 There is ongoing work to compile and clean/standardize reactions from multiple databases, namely ECReact \citep{probst_biocatalysed_2022} and EnzymeMap \citep{heid_enzymemap_2023}.
-Related to these databases, RetroBioCat is a database and retrobiosynthesis planning tool \citep{finnigan_retrobiocat_2021, finnigan_retrobiocat_2023}, and Selenzyme is tool to retrieve enzymes to perform a target reaction \citep{carbonell_selenzyme_2018}.
+Related to these databases, there are retrobiosynthesis planning tools \citep{finnigan_retrobiocat_2021, finnigan_retrobiocat_2023, levin_merging_2022}, and Selenzyme is tool to retrieve enzymes to perform a target reaction \citep{carbonell_selenzyme_2018}.

 \textbf{Protein Benchmarks. } Our work takes inspiration from existing protein fitness prediction benchmarks, where fitness is a quantification of some function.
 TAPE \citep{rao_evaluating_2019} and FLIP \citep{dallago_flip_2021} evaluate representations from protein language models for the prediction of a broad range of general and specific protein properties (stability, secondary structure, binding etc.) ProteinGym considers sequence variant effect prediction by using likelihoods from these language models \citep{notin_proteingym_nodate}.
-While benchmarks for protein fitness prediction tasks are well defined, there are no standardized benchmarks for protein function prediction, which is more qualitative/categorical rather than quantitative.
-Here, we focus on proteins that perform chemical reactions (i.e., enzymes).
+While benchmarks for protein fitness prediction tasks are well defined, there are no standardized benchmarks for protein function prediction.
+Fitness is a numerical quantification of protein function (stability, enzyme activity level, etc.), but function is more qualitative/categorical, e.g. a description of an enzymatic reaction associated with a protein.
+Here, we focus on proteins that perform chemical reactions, enzymes.